-I grew up on a 4.5 acre vineyard and winery that my parents started from an alphalfa field and some imported baby vines.
+I grew up on a 4.5-acre vineyard and winery that my parents started from an alfalfa field and some imported baby vines.
 My dad was the winemaker and my mum was the vineyard and business manager.
 And my brother and I were the official wine taster.
 (Only sort of kidding!)

 This newsletter usually had a story about the winery, a recipe, tasting notes from the latest releases, and an order form.